-By configuring routes for different actions, you define the navigation paths and enable users to access specific views and perform desired actions within your application.
+Furthermore, by configuring routes for different actions, you define the navigation paths and enable users to access specific views and perform desired actions within your application.

 Once the routes are defined, you need to map them to specific controller methods.
 Here’s how you can map URLs to controller methods:

-By mapping URLs to controller methods, you establish the connection between user actions, routes, and the associated logic within the Controller component.
+Furthermore, by mapping URLs to controller methods, you establish the connection between user actions, routes, and the associated logic within the Controller component.